 Nothing goes to waste!

-Let’s talk about how we make Drunken Noodles (Pad Kee Mao), shall we?
+Let's talk about how to make Drunken Noodles (Pad Kee Mao), shall we?

 Drunken Noodles (Pad Kee Mao) Ingredients

 - Sriracha (or other hot sauce to your personal tastes)